MicrosoftDocs/biztalk-docs/biztalk/core/step-2-create-the-orchestration1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Step 2: Create the Orchestration
+# Step 2: How to Create the Orchestration
 The orchestration setup is as follows using a project called BeginDocTest:

 - Ports